intel/pmem-csi/README.md

   ### How to extend the plugin

-You can modify the plugin to support more xxx by changing the `variable` from Y to Z.
+You can modify PMEM-CSI to support more xxx by changing the `variable` from Y to Z.

   ## Maintenance